TUDelft-PRIME-Books/Linear-Algebra/Chapter3/LUdecomp.md

 The numbers $2/3$ and $1/3$ are called *multipliers*.

-A second row reduction step, involving the multiplier $1/2$,  leads to an echelon/upper triangular matrix.
+A second row reduction step, involving the multiplier $1/2$,  leads to an echelon/upper-triangular matrix.

 $$